Age of Information Optimization in a RIS-Assisted Wireless Network

 At $t=4$, the $j_2$ is scheduled but the delivery remained unsuccessful probably due to the channel conditions.
-However, another scheduling of $j_2$ at $t=6$ resulted in a successful delivery at $t=7$, that causes the age to drop.
-Moreover, at $t=7$, $t=9$ and $t=11$, the packets $j_3$ and $j_4$ and $j_5$ are arrived back to back and were scheduled and delivered to the destination such that the SNR was above the threshold.
+However, another scheduling of $j_2$ at $t=6$ resulted in a successful delivery at $t=7$, which causes the age to drop.
+Afterwards, at $t=8$, $t=10$ and $t=14$, the packets $j_3$, $j_4$ and $j_5$ are arrived back to back and were scheduled and delivered to the $i$th destination such that the SNR was above the threshold.
 Thus, the delivery of packets without errors causes the AoI to get reduced.
-It can be observed that the AoI minimization not just depends on the frequent arrivals or the persistent scheduling.
-Another important factor to be realized is the successful delivery at the destination which is challenged by the wireless channel impairments in this system.
-However, by efficiently configuring the phase shifts of the reflective elements of the IRS, the signal strength of the received signals can be improved which ultimately helps to reduce the AoI.
+Fig. \ref{aoievolution} demonstrates that the AoI minimization depends not only on the frequent arrivals or the persistent scheduling, but also on the successful delivery at the destination which is challenging due to the wireless channel impairments in the system.
+Fortunately, the RIS will play a big role in dealing with this issue.
+In fact, by efficiently configuring the phase shifts of the reflective elements of the RIS, the received signals strengths can be improved at the destination, which increases the chances of the successful delivery of the packets and ultimately helps to reduce the AoI.